senis-besmegenis69/hash/README.md

     - [x] [file1](./tests/1000_plus_one_diff_1.txt)'s hash: 6de5b4c6c84b91958f655e48e225335aa9e6ad3afbc8d6ef1c5ebc627b5d6016
     - [x] [file2](./tests/1000_plus_one_diff_2.txt)'s hash: d01b43f59ccf6d99cb140de413bdcf7f20486a3f27ddbfa707585f9943344fe3

+4. Generated file for 4 test case.
+Used python.
+It is in ./tests folder.

+5. Testing that test file from point 4 with my 'very good hashmap..'.
+To test it, open hash_map.c file, edit the file name to be read.
+And runt it.
+In case of a collision, it will inform the user in the terminal.
+RESULTS: no collisions!

+6. TODO!!!

 Conslusion: all of the files were hashed properly.
 Each file was produced with a hash unique to itself, each hash was 64 bytes long in hex format.